01mf02/jq-lang-spec/icfp.typ

     making it difficult to reason about its behaviour.
     To this end, we provide a formal syntax and denotational semantics for a large subset of the jq language.
+    In particular, we give a translation from jq programs to lambda terms.
     Our most significant contribution is to provide a new way to interpret updates that allows for more predictable and performant execution.
   ],